 What we need is not a new story but renewed confidence in the old story that has been entrusted to us.
 To use the Bible’s language, what we need is faith.
 We live in a world that is starved for wonder.
 Anyone who doubts this need only look at the other stories which occupy our imagination.
 They are tales of super-beings and superpowers, angels and demons.
 They depict a world where the dead come back to life and evil is vanquished.
 Yet it is a world where God, if he exists at all, is conspicuously absent.
 That is to say, we are immersed in stories which not only reflect our dreams but also our disease.

 It is time we put the picture books away and returned instead to the story that begins: “In the sixth month, God sent the angel Gabriel to Nazareth, a town in Galilee, to a virgin pledged to be married to a man named Joseph….”

-John Koessler is an award-winning author and faculty emeritus of Moody Bible Institute in pastoral studies.
+John Koessler is an award-winning author and retired faculty emeritus of Moody Bible Institute.
 He serves as contributing editor for Moody's devotional publication Today in the Word and writes the monthly Practical Theology column.
-His podcast A Stranger in the House of God can also be found on Apple, Spotify, and Google Podcasts.
+His podcast A Stranger in the House of God can be heard on Amazon Podcasts, Apple Podcast, Spotify, and Google Podcasts.